IT’S just a matter of who is going to bob up.

 ‘‘There is always going to be room for improvement, but I’m pleased by what we’ve dished up so far.’’

 The game was marred by a concussion to Heathcote’s Codie Price, who was stretchered off in the final quarter.

-Price sustained the injury, after his arms were pinned in a tackle, with forward momentum driving him head first into the ground.
+Price sustained the injury, after his arms were pinned in a tackle, with forward momentum driving him forward head first into the ground.

 He was taken to hospital following the incident to undergo testing, where he was released around 8pm on Saturday night.

 Heathcote coach Wayne Primmer said Price may be available for action following the Easter break when his side take on Colbinabbin.

 Meanwhile, LBU will turn their attentions to a clash with the same opposition on Good Friday, as they look to avenge last season’s finals defeat.

 ‘We’re really looking forward to the challenge,’’ Oliver said.